 More programmatic and mobile

 Both advertisers and publishers will use a greater variety of ad types and platforms when using native ad formats.
 This especially concerns native that goes well beyond social media because editors everywhere have welcomed native programmatic buying thanks to a powerful combination of great content, extended reach, outstanding efficiency, and brand safety.
 Emarketer reports that 87.7% of US native advertising will be purchased programmatically.
 Furthermore, mobile formats will also see an increase from 85.2% in 2018 to 88.8% in 2020.
 So, the general process of native ad buying won’t see significant changes in the near future - only slightly more focus on programmatic and mobile.
-It's worth to point out, the video ad formats will be rising even faster - the revenue by the end of 2020 will grow to 21.9% (CAGR) compared to last year (according to the BI predictions).
+It's worth pointing out that video ad formats will be rising even faster.
+The ad spending in the video niche will be developing so that the resulting volume will hit $229.80 billion by 2027.
+With this, around 180.00 billion of total ad spending will be generated on mobile.

 More context and brand safety